Navya1512/Credit-Wise-Loan-System/README.md

-Machine Learning-based loan approval system that predicts whether the loan should be approved or rejected using applicant financial and personal data.
+Machine Learning-based loan approval system that predicts whether a loan should be approved or rejected using applicant financial and personal data.